dapidsurya/cakap-aws-internship/ms-product/README.md

-# User Microservice
+# Product Microservice

-This is microservice for maintaining user data.
+This is microservice for maintaining product data.

 ## Setup Using Docker Compose
 Run this command to build the image and run container using docker compose